 2. Christmas Ale — Breckenridge Brewery

 Breckenridge Brewery’s Christmas Ale boasts a winning winter combo of flavor and strength.
 At more than seven percent alcohol with a sturdy texture and rich flavors of caramel and chocolate, this holiday seasonal is the fermented equivalent of a roaring fire.
 Find it at Farm House at Breckenridge Brewery in nearby Littleton or Breckenridge Brewery Ale & Game House in Englewood.

-3. Artillery Ale — Wynkoop Brewing Co.
+3. Yamber Ale — Wynkoop Brewing Co.

 4. Graham Cracker Porter — Denver Beer Co.

 The brewmaistes at Denver Beer Co. describe this brew as a “campfire in a glass.”
 The seductive notes of vanilla, smoked cedar and mulling spices make it perfect for a chilly winter evening.
 With the taste of lush chocolate and a semi-dry finish of roasted malt and biscuit, you’ll soon discover why the Graham Cracker Porter is one of Denver’s favorites.
 During the winter, DBC ups the ante with the seasonal Peanut Butter Graham Cracker Porter.
 Drink up at the Platte Street Denver Beer Co. taproom or the one in Olde Town Arvada.

 5. Blue Ski Lager — Epic Brewing